MatanelGordon/nifi-analyzer/README.md

 # NiFi Provenance Analyzer

+Tired of not understanding why your Nifi sucks?

-A TypeScript application that extracts processor information and performance metrics from Apache NiFi process groups and stores them in a SQLite database for analysis.
+**New!** A TypeScript application that extracts processor information and performance metrics from Apache NiFi process groups and stores them in a SQLite database for analysis.

 ## Features

 - 🔍 Recursively extracts processor information from all nested process groups
 - 📊 Comprehensive performance metrics collection and analysis
 - 💾 Stores data in SQLite database with structured schema

-- 🔐 Secure authentication with NiFi API
-- ⚙️ Configurable via environment variables
+## What Can I do with it?

+- 🔍 Detect bottlenecks
+- 📊 create your own visualizations (not just "View Status History")

 ## Database Schema